 For all the quick maths out there, you will notice there is a limbo between 31-59 second videos that you cannot post to either IGTV or Reels.
 Have no fear, these lovely video lengths still have a home as a regular Instagram Post (remember those?).

 With Instagram’s push to dominate the Reel market, they have also made Reels accessible independently on your news feed.
 If you are missing the tab on your profile, this just means you have yet to make a Reel yet.
 Once you get cooking and post your first Reel, the tab should magically appear and you’ll be well on your way to influencer-ville!

-One common bond that IGTV and Reels do share are their presence on your main Instagram feed.
-If you’re interested in making sure you have a nice and clean looking feed, or want to keep each video in its own lane, simply click on the ellipsis (…) at the top right of the video in your Posts feed and select “Remove From Profile Grid”.
+One common bond that IGTV and Reels do share is their presence on your main Instagram feed.
+If you’re interested in making sure you have a nice and clean-looking feed, or want to keep each video in its own lane, simply click on the ellipsis (…) at the top right of the video in your Posts feed and select “Remove From Profile Grid”.
 Fair warning though, this cannot be undone.

-Now you no the differences, where do you go from here?
+Now you know the differences, where do you go from here?